Size 220km²

 Large areas of this low-lying park may flood during the wet season, a brief reminder of the time when the entire valley lay at the bottom of a lake for seven million years.

-Four distinct ethnic groups live near the park - Bwamba farmers live along the base of the Rwenzori while the Bakonzo cultivate the mountain slopes.
-Batuku cattle keepers inhabit the open plains and Batwa pygmies, traditionally hunter gathers, live on the edge of the forest.
+Four distinct ethnic groups live near the park - Bwamba farmers live along the base of the Rwenzori, while the Bakonzo cultivate the mountain slopes.
+Batuku cattle keepers inhabit the open plains, and Batwa pygmies, traditionally hunter-gatherers, live on the edge of the forest.

 Semuliki National Park sprawls across the floor of the Semuliki Valley on the remote, western side of the Rwenzori.